ehermes/VASPsol/README.md

 CONTENTS
 =============
-The *.F files form the crux of the solvation model.
+The *.F files form the crux of the ESM model.

 The patch file, *interface_patch_535*, links *.F files to the original VASP code version 5.3.5.